 The Definitive Guide to Sales Engagement Platforms

-Adoption of sales engagement platforms and buzz around the category has risen among revenue organizations in the last year, however the concept of sales engagement is as old as selling itself.
+Adoption of sales engagement platforms and buzz around the category has risen among revenue organizations in the last year, with many trying to determine the best sales engagement platform for their business.
+However, the concept of sales engagement is as old as selling itself.
 At its core, sales engagement describes the various interactions that sellers have with prospects and customers along the buyer’s journey.
 Whether it’s over the phone, via email, or in-person, each successful touchpoint moves the buyer closer and closer to converting into a customer.

 In recent years, feedback from sales teams across verticals has sounded strikingly similar: today’s buyers are time-constrained, likely to be doing their own research, moving at their own pace, and prospected by competitors at every turn.
 These developments have changed the rules of engagement for sales teams across verticals.
 A multi-touch buying experience that’s personalized to the prospect’s industry and pain points is now critical for cutting through the noise, maintaining contact, and guiding them along the journey.

 This makes every touch in this buying experience extremely valuable and that’s where having the right sales engagement platform in place can be the difference between blowing goals out of the water, and scrambling at the end of quarter.

 In this post, we’ll describe what a sales engagement is and what kind of benefits it can deliver for your customer-facing teams (e.g sales, account managers, support, marketing, etc.).
 Next, we’ll look at the key capabilities that you should look for when selecting a platform, and the differences between good and bad implementations.
 Already have questions?
 Scroll down to our FAQs.
 Now let’s get started.

 So what exactly is a Sales Engagement Platform?

 Sales engagement platforms have emerged as the most effective way to optimize the selling process, providing a single interface that helps teams plan, execute, track, measure, and optimize interactions with customers across multiple touches and channels.